Works in progress

 The language we use does not reflect the world; it selectively picks out remarkable facets of it.
 Given this, how do we use language to learn about the world?
 Some of my projects have investigated how parents selectively remark on the world to young children, and how children learn from this selective description; how adults interpret description to make inferences about new categories; and how selective description affects computational models' representations of word meaning.

-Children rapidly expand the types of meaning they can convey and interpret, going from using single words and gestures to convey what they notice or need to a full-fledged communicative repertoire.
+Children rapidly expand the types of meaning they can convey and interpret, going from using single words and gestures to convey what they notice or need to a fully-fledged communicative repertoire.
 Another line of my work centers on better characterizing this proliferation of meaning over development using computational modeling, examining language development as a process of acquiring not just words or grammar but communicative ability.